iRunn3r/neuron/README.md

 # Neuron

 This repository contains code for testing out Facebook's FastText library for text classification.
 Data is gathered from FogBugz user submissions.

+## Disclaimer

+FastText library is only compatible with macOS and Linux, therefore this code will not work on Windows.